They are cancerous tumors that arise from the cells that hold the body together (connective tissue).

 It is often diagnosed in the pelvis, thighs, shoulder blades, and ribs.

-Sarcoma symptoms are hardly noticeable at the beginning or when malignant tumors begin to form.
+Sarcoma symptoms are hardly noticeable at the beginning or when malignant tumors form.

 If the tumor grows large, patients may experience pain as the tumor puts pressure on nearby nerves and muscles.